falste/2d-shooter/README.md

 # 2D-Shooter
 This is a topdown shooter prototype with the main focus on the enemy AI.
-This is intended as a demonstration, the code is not optimal.
+This is intended as a demonstration/exploration of some concepts.

-The AI position itself based on a grid of surrounding cells, for which a cost is calculated.
+The AI positions itself based on a grid of surrounding cells, for which a cost is calculated.
 This calculation is based on:
 - Distance to move
 - Occupation of the cell
 - Distance to allies